ethanKletschke/TSX-Portfolio-App/README.md

 This app has a few pages that demonstrate different concepts and ideas I wanted to program.
 The app is also fully styled.
 Each page is described briefly in this README.

+### Disclaimer About Me Testing the App

+Over the course of developing this app since I started it in October 2025, I initially tested it on Microsoft Edge, as it was my main browser at the time.
+I have since moved to Mozilla Firefox, so 99% of the time, I just test on there.
+It's not guaranteed that I test my app on MS Edge unless I do cross-browser styling with CSS prefixes (i.e., `-moz-` and `-webkit-`).

+Furthermore, I haven't tested the app at all on any mobile platform as of yet, as I can't get Vite to properly expose itself on my home network to properly test on my phone as I program the app.
+If you have any suggestions on how to fix this, or even if you cloned the app and tested it on mobile yourself, please email me below and mark it as an urgent email, especially if it regards any fix I should work on:

+<a href="mailto:ethankletschke@outlook.com">ethankletschke@outlook.com</a>

 ### Features